The Complete Guide to Buying a Chaise Lounge

 Teak as a Material for Chaise Lounges

-Teak is a popular choice for outdoor furniture and is better than other woods like pine, oak, bamboo, or wicker.
+Teak is a popular choice for outdoor furniture as it fares better when exposed to weather compared to other woods like pine, oak, bamboo, or wicker.

-• It is difficult to maintain and needs to be regularly rubbed down and treated to avoid “silver patina.”
+• It somewhat difficult to maintain and needs to be regularly treated to avoid “silver patina.”

-• Teak is one of the pricier options when it comes to outside furniture.
+• Teak is one of the pricier options when it comes to outdoor furniture.

 Wicker as a Material for Chaise Lounges